SamarthKumbar/AI-PR-Reviewer/README.md

-# AI-Powered Pull Request Review System
+# AI-PR-Reviewer

-An intelligent assistant that automatically reviews GitHub pull requests using **LangChain** and **GPT-4**.
+An intelligent assistant that automatically reviews GitHub pull requests using LangChain and GPT-4.
 It performs deep analysis on PR diffs and provides feedback on:

-- Code style & formatting issues
+- Code style and formatting issues
 - Potential bugs or logic errors
 - Performance improvement suggestions
 - Best practice violations

+---

 ## Features